 Did you know Chapultepec Park in Mexico City is the largest park in Latin America?

 Spanning over 1,600 acres, it’s an oasis of greenery and an escape from the bustling city outside it.
-However, Chapultepec isn’t your usual park, and there’s MUCH more to it than just some trees and jogging trails.
+However, Chapultepec isn’t your usual park by any means and there’s MUCH more to it than just some trees and jogging trails.

-Here are eight awesome things to do in Chapultepec Park on your next visit!
+When you go, don’t miss these eight awesome things to do in Chapultepec Park!

 1. Enjoy the View at Castillo de Chapultepec

-This is the best thing to do in Chapultepec Park, and you should definitely prioritize it.
-Entrance to the castle costs 70 pesos per person and is so worth the money.
+This is the best thing to do in Chapultepec Park and you should definitely prioritize it.
+Entrance to the castle costs 70 pesos / 3.50 usd per person and is so worth the money.

 2. Ride a Roller Coaster